ctfpilot/challenges-example/challenges/misc/a-true-connection/solution/README.md

 # Solution

-This directory is used to store the solution script for the challenge.
+Connect to the service using the provided connection details.
-This file should contain the steps to solve the challenge.
+From here, the user has to send a message to the server, which will respond with the flag.